AMBER Alert Europe’s definition of a missing child

 Best interest of the child

 In order to significantly increase the opportunities to save children at risk of immediate harm, several European Member States have adopted flexible criteria.
-In the best interest of the child, countries like the UK, The Netherlands and France have issued AMBER Alerts without evidence for a proven abduction, but based on an informed risk assessement.
+In the best interest of the child, countries like the UK, The Czech Republic, The Netherlands, Poland and France have issued child alerts without evidence for a proven abduction, but based on an informed risk assessement.

 We call for the possibility to launch an alert when police specialists have assessed that the child’s life is in danger.
 Below you can find the current criteria as recommended by the European Commission:

 1. The victim is a minor (i.e. under 18 years of age);

 2. It is a proven abduction, there are clear elements indicating that it could be a case of abduction;

 3. The health or the life of the victim is at high risk;

 4. Information is available which, once disseminated, will allow the victim to be located;

 5. Publication of this information is not expected to add to the risk facing the victim.